amarnaud2/revalidate-for-vercel/readme.md

 ## 🛠 Installation

-1. Upload the plugin folder to `/wp-content/plugins/vercel-revalidate`
+1. Upload the plugin folder to `/wp-content/plugins/revalidate-for-vercel`
 2. Activate via the WordPress admin
-3. Go to `Settings > Vercel Revalidate`
+3. Go to `Settings > Revalidate for Vercel`
 4. Enter your revalidation endpoint and shared secret
 5. Ensure your Next.js app has a secure `/api/revalidate` endpoint (see Help tab)